Request For Quotation (RFQ)

 Header - General information on RFQ like Vendor’s address

 Item - Total Quantities and Delivery dates for Materials

-Schedule lines - An Item of Quotation may contain a deliver schedule with no of schedule lines in which total quantity is broken down in to smaller quantities to be delivered on a specific dates over certain period.
+Schedule lines - An Item of Quotation may contain a delivery schedule with no schedule lines in which total quantity is broken down into smaller quantities to be delivered on specific dates over a certain period.

 IMG setting for Request for Quotation (RFQ)

 Define Number Ranges (OMH6) Define Document Types (SPRO) Release Procedure for RFQso